mongodb/libmongocrypt/integrating.md

 by mongocrypt\_ctx\_t.
 This state machine is exercised in the [example-state-machine](https://github.com/10gen/libmongocrypt/blob/master/test/example-state-machine.c) executable included with libmongocrypt.
-It uses mock responses from mongod, mongocryptd, and AWS KMS.
+It uses mock responses from mongod, mongocryptd, and KMS.
 Reimplement the state machine loop (\_run\_state\_machine) in example-state-machine with your binding.

 To debug, configure with the cmake option `-DENABLE_TRACE=ON`, and set the environment variable `MONGOCRYPT_TRACE=ON` to log the arguments to mongocrypt functions.
 Note, this is insecure and should only be used for debugging.